-Galway actress India Ó Ceallachain has revealed she tore up the rulebook for a hard hitting interview she granted to Western Woman Magazine in her own bedroom.
+Galway actress India Ó Ceallachain has revealed she recently tore up the rulebook for the hard hitting interview she granted to Western Woman Magazine, in the privacy of her very own bedroom.

 “As a fiercely independent woman who also suffers from crippling anxiety,” she explained, “I often have trouble deciding when to leave a party?”

 “But there’s a ‘teachable moment’ in all of this,” she continued, “because I want to say to every other woman fighting to be interviewed by a provincial glossy magazine, ‘Shine on, my fellow warriors‘.”

-This, she observed, is because, like so many other women, she knows why the caged bird sings!
+“This,” she observed, “is because, like so many other women, I know why the caged bird sings!”

-India, whose birth name is Sadbh, admitted she longs for the day when she’ll get paid to reheat industry cliches like, ‘I just fell in love with the script’.
+India, whose real name is Noreen Magee, admitted she longs for the day when she’ll get paid to reheat tired, industry cliches like, “I just fell in love with the script”.

-“The cast really felt like one big family,” she added wistfully, “that’s another turkey I’d love to throw around”.
+“The cast really felt like one big family,” she added wistfully, “that’s another turkey I’d love to get a chance to kick around?”

 “But most of all,” she stressed, “I just want to thank my mother for unleashing and enabling and empowering and awaking and arming and incentivising me?”